kachunkachunk/fix_chrome_app_desktop_file/README.md

 As a workaround for other distros (or where this is not currently working), you can modify the section involving `pacman` or omit the package install condition check entirely.

 # Installation and Usage
-1. Place the script in ~/.local/share/applications, where your .desktop files are.
+1. Place the script in `~/.local/share/applications`, where your respective .desktop files are.
 2. Set Execute permissions on the script.
-For example: `chmod 755 fix_chrome_app_desktop_file
+For example: `chmod 755 fix_chrome_app_desktop_file`
 3. Determine which chrome-\*.desktop file you need to modify.
 You can check the `Name` value from each of the chrome-\*.desktop files to see what Chrome App it corresponds with.
 4. Run the script with a chosen chrome-\*.desktop file for its argument.